 The US immigration laws are very complex and have been described as a “labyrinth almost as impenetrable as the Internal Revenue Code.”
 See Escobar-Grijalva v.
 I.N.S., 206 F.3d 1331, 1334 (9th Cir.2000).

 In addition, in Lok v.
-INS, where the 2nd Circuit noted that “Immigration laws bear a “striking resemblance …[to] King Minos’s labyrinth in ancient Crete.
+INS, the Second Circuit Court of Appeals noted that “Immigration laws bear a striking resemblance …[to] King Minos’s labyrinth in ancient Crete.
 The Tax Laws and the Immigration and Nationality Acts are examples we have cited of Congress’s ingenuity in passing statutes certain to accelerate the aging process of judges.”
 E. Hull, Without Justice For All 107 (1985) – “With only a small degree of hyperbole, the immigration laws have been termed ‘second only to the Internal Revenue Code in complexity.’
 A lawyer is often the only person who could thread the labyrinth.”.

 Many courts have held that access to counsel and the right to seek a remedy when counsel does not provide effective assistance are critical elements of a fair hearing: “[Noncitizens] in immigration proceedings . . . ‘have a due-process right to a fair hearing.’ . . .
 This is true even though a [noncitizen] may not have a protected liberty interest in discretionary relief.”) (quoting Solis-Chavez v.
 Holder, 662 F.3d 462, 466 (7th Cir.
 2011))

 Feiner & Lavy P.C. is a US Immigration Law Firm with offices in NYC and Phoenix, AZ that provides US immigration services to individuals, employers and corporations from around the world who are looking to obtain US Work Visas, Green Cards, US Citizenship, Asylum, Immigration Waivers and Defense from Deportation and Removal Proceedings in Immigration Courts.
 Our roots began when Michael Feiner, one of the best NYC immigration lawyers and a former Chairman of the NY AILA Chapter founded this NYC immigration law firm over 50 years ago, in turn, helping thousands of clients obtain immigration status in the United States.
-Feiner & Lavy P.C. with Yaniv Lavy, Esq. a US Immigration Lawyer and the principal attorney continues the tradition and reputation we have earned.
-Our NYC based immigration law firm continues to focus on various complex US immigration matters, including Investment Visas, US permanent residency, Naturalization, Immigration Waivers, Appeals to the Board of Immigration and to the Federal Circuit Courts.
+Feiner & Lavy P.C., led by Yaniv Lavy, Esq. a US Immigration Lawyer and the principal attorney, continues the tradition and reputation we have earned.
+Our NYC based immigration law firm continues to focus on various complex US immigration matters, including Investment Visas, US Permanent Residency, Naturalization, Immigration Waivers, appeals to the Board of Immigration and to the Federal Circuit Courts.

 We are vastly educated in the area of US immigration law and continue to take on some of the most challenging cases to find resolutions for our immigration clients.
 To us, each immigration case is a chance to help an immigrant, a non-immigrant, a permanent resident or a US citizen who is looking to live and work in the US, unite with their family members, seeking a greater opportunity, is hoping to avoid being removed and deported from the United States or is seeking Admission or Return to the US After Deportation and Removal.
-Our US immigration law firm is doing the best they can in order to find life-changing solutions for immigrants from all over the world.
-We provide personalized legal immigration service and persistence that gain results.
+Our US immigration law firm does all possible to find life-changing solutions for immigrants from all over the world.
+We provide personalized legal immigration service and persistence that win results.

 You are likely going to have questions and our staff is here to offer you answers in a timely manner.
-We believe that it is in the best interest of our immigration clients to be educated and we make a point to help them better understand the legal side of their case and inform them of any advancements along the way.
+We believe that it is in the best interest of our immigration clients to be educated and we make a point to help them better understand the legal side of their case and keep them informed about all case progress.

 Other reasons on why I should hire a US Immigration Lawyer: